chpc-tech-eval/chpc25-scc-nationals/MathWorks/README.md

 # Installation Instructions

-Team Captains have been provided with the URL, Activation Key and Licensing information required to download, install and activate their MATLAB deployments.
+Teams have been provided with the URL, Activation Key and Licensing information required to download, install and activate their MATLAB deployments.

 1. Use the link provided to navigate to the MATLAB CHPC Workshop Workspace:
    <p align="center"><img alt="Matlab CHPC Workshop Workspace" src="./resources/chpc_matlab_workshop.png" width=600 /></p>

+1. You will required to sign in, you can do this with an existing account that you have or you can create an account.
+When you are logged in, that **sign up** button will turn to download software, check the **download Software** button.

 1. Download the 2024B Installation files for Linux:
    <p align="center"><img alt="Matlab 2024B Linux Installation" src="./resources/chpc_matlab_linux_2024b.png" width=600 /></p>